W-4 Withholding Instructions

 • Select Human Resources/Payroll,

 • Select the navigator (compass icon) in the top, right corner, then Self Service

 • Select Payroll and Compensation, then W-4 Tax Information

-• Review current claimed withholdings and make changes if necessary then submit
+• Review current information in Steps 1-4, make changes if necessary, then submit

 Although the Payroll Office does not provide tax advice, you may call the Payroll Office if you have questions about the W-4 process.